davekinkead/thesis/browser.coffee.md

       .attr "cx", (d) -> d.x
       .attr "cy", (d) -> d.y

+Let's make the simulation conditional on a global `running` value so we can turn it on and off.

     run = () ->
       move() unless running is false

-Finally, we run the loop continuous with a half second pause.
+Finally, we run the loop continuously with a one second pause.

     setInterval run, 1000